Skip to content Accessibility statement

 At York, Music and Sound Recording (BA) acknowledges that music and production are no longer separate art forms.
 Our course offers you the freedom to develop a tailored set of intellectual, technical and musical skills.

-You’ll gain practical experience in audio engineering and recording techniques essential to a career in music technology.
-Your core modules will show you how to record, mix and master a wide variety of music genres, from pop to rock to classical and beyond.
+You'll gain practical experience in audio engineering and refine your knowledge of recording techniques essential to a career in music technology.
+Our core modules cover how to understand, record, mix and master a wide variety of music genres, from pop to rock to classical and beyond.
 Our flexible, modular approach lets you shape your learning to your passions and career aspirations.
-You’ll have the chance to take options available to all undergraduate students in Music, in addition to modules specifically designed for this course.
+You can study modules available to all undergraduate students in Music.
+In addition, we offer modules tailored to this course.

-Our five recording studios give you access to 60 years of audio technology: vintage tape machines; analogue synthesizers; high-end outboard and mixing consoles; and a range of digital audio workstations.
+Our six recording studios give you access to 60 years of audio technology: vintage tape machines; analogue synthesizers; high-end outboard and mixing consoles; and a range of digital audio workstations and plugins.

 Course content